rickysaltzer/impala-refresher/README.md

 How To Build
 ------------

 The only requirement is [go](http://golang.org/), The build time is basically instant.
-The binary can be used anywhere, it doesn't require any special libraries on the host as far as I know.
+If you compile on Linux, you can distribute the binary to other Linux machines.
+It doesn't require any special libraries on the host as far as I know.
 I've tested on systems as old as CentOS 5.6.

 Building: